yangyubo/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling-Article.md

 let text = KeyboardAction.space.standardButtonText(for: context)     // KKL10n.space
 ```

-These values can be overridden at any time, e.g. with the various view styles, by defining a custom ``KeyboardStyleProvider``, etc.
+These values can be overridden at any time, e.g. with the various view styles, by defining a custom ``KeyboardStyleService``, etc.